 Five Little Pumpkins – Act out this favorite Halloween poem using Gate pose and some creativity!

 Pass the Pumpkin – Use a small orange ball and pass it around the circle using feet only.
-Or, pass it around like a game of Hot Potato – when the music stops, the person holding the “pumpkin” does a pose of their choice.
+Or, pass it around like a game of Hot Potato.
+When the music stops, the person holding the “pumpkin” does a pose of their choice.

 Read a Halloween children’s book and act it out.
 One favorite that Kidding Around Yoga has gotten creative with is There Was an Old Monster.

 And, of course, don’t forget Corpse pose (Savasana) at the end.